2023 Banda Aceh anti-Rohingya protest: Aftermath

 On 28 December 2023, Mahfud MD moved the 137 Rohingya refugees from Meuseraya Aceh Hall to the Indonesian Red Cross Society and Aceh Foundation Building, with the help of Jusuf Kalla.
 He also deployed police personnel to maintain the security of Rohingya refugees.
 On 29 December, the students returned the refugees to Meuseuraya Aceh Hall because the Ministry of Law and Human Rights were not providing adequate facilities.
 The coordinator of the protest, Teuku Wariza, made an apology and stated that it was infiltrated by provocateurs.
 He also stated that its original intent was to urge the government and the Aceh House of Representatives (DPRA) to solve the refugee crisis.

+On 6 January 2025, more than 260 Rohingyas arrived in Aceh after being rejected by Malaysia.
+In June 2026, the Aceh Regional Office of the Directorate General of Immigration reported that 340 Rohingya refugees are still stranded in various evacuation centers throughout the province.